A random stool collection; sometimes a 72-hour stool collection

 - Pancreatic insufficiency caused by:

-- Diseases and conditions of the bile ducts and/or gallbladder
+- Gallbladder diseases and conditions of the bile ducts

 - Narrowing or blockage of the common bile duct, the main tube that carries bile from the liver and gallbladder to the intestines